digst/cloud/design.md

 | 20180924| 0.9.1 | Distribution for board meeting 20180924
 | **20180927**| **0.9.2** | Distribution for sponsor meeting 20181003

-[Table of Content]

 # Executive Summary
 SIT GovCloud PaaS is an enterprise-grade, on-premise Cloud Platform based on Open Source and Open API´s delivered, maintained and monitored 24/7 by Statens IT, compliant with Danish regulation and Government best paractices on Security, GDPR and IT-architecture and made available to all Danish state institutions on attractive economical and administrative terms.

 This document describes the architecture and capabilities of the first version of the GovCloud Platform Service.
 The architecture establish the first principles as:
 *Continuous service*, *Vendor Neutrality*, *Highly Scalability*, *Security-by-design* and *Predictable Cost*.
 All in anticipation of a future strategic principle of *Cloud First*.